ISSUIUC/TARS-Controls/Simulation/6DOF_RK4/properties/README.md

 Adding data to a `.yaml` file is just as easy as adding another node to the tree, and it can immediately be accessed wherever `config` is defined using dictionary notation.
 As will be discussed later in documentation, however, it is better to specify structures for your data if not having that piece of data will cause the program to throw an exception.
 ##### Custom datatypes
 Sometimes you need to include additional types in a config file's fields to make code more readable or to make it compatible with legacy code.
-If this is the case, you can add a constructor for those types within `data_loader` and a custom `!flag` to tell the data loader that this field is of a specific type.
-For user convenience, `data_loader` for GNC comes with 2 types already pre-implemented:
+If this is the case, you can add a constructor for those types within `yaml_datatypes.py` and a custom `!flag` to tell the data loader that this field is of a specific type.
+For user convenience, `yaml_datatypes` for GNC comes with 2 types already pre-implemented:

 `!numpy/array` or `!array` will be typecasted into `numpy.array` on load.
 `!eval` will execute the expression given and return it into the field.